PrivSec-dev/privsec.dev/content/posts/qubes/Using Lokinet on Qubes OS.md

 echo "deb [signed-by=/usr/share/keyrings/oxen.gpg] https://deb.oxen.io $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/oxen.list
 ```

-Next, `lokinet` and `resolvconf`. `lokinet-gui` has was very buggy when I tested it inside my VM, so I recommend only installing the daemon. `resolvconf` is used by the Lokinet init script but for is not declared as a dependency for some reason, so you have to manually install it as well:
+Next, `lokinet` and `resolvconf`. `lokinet-gui` was very buggy when I tested it inside my VM, so I recommend installing only the daemon. `resolvconf` is used by the Lokinet init script but is not declared as a dependency for some reason, so you have to manually install it as well:

 ```bash
 sudo apt update
 sudo apt install lokinet-gui resolvconf
 ```

-To work around the problem where Qubes override the DNS configuration at boot, create `/etc/systemd/system/lokinet-dns-fix.service` with the following content:
+To work around the problem where Qubes overrides the DNS configuration at boot, create `/etc/systemd/system/lokinet-dns-fix.service` with the following content:

 ```
 [Unit]